 A very different kind of Hebridean adventure will be on offer courtesy of cult Scottish writer and musician Momus – aka Nick Currie – who will bring his Unreliable Tour Guide to Stornoway for the first time as part of Faclan Fringe.
 A surreal, comic walking tour, Unreliable Tour Guide has been performed at festivals across the world.
 Momus also appears in the main programme, marking the thirtieth anniversary of his best known song, Hairstyle of the Devil, with a talk on transgressive lyrics in pop music, from his own influences such as Jacques Brel and David Bowie, to bands he has influenced such as Pulp and the Pet Shop Boys.

-As well as food for thought, the Faclan Fringe will also include a lunch event – Spirit & Spice – by Scottish food and travel writer Ghillie Başan, whose books have been nominated for the Glenfiddich Guild of Food Writers and Cordon Blue Awards.
+As well as food for thought, the Faclan Fringe will also include a lunch event – Spirit & Spice – by Scottish food and travel writer Ghillie Başan, whose books have been nominated for the Glenfiddich Guild of Food Writers and Cordon Blue Awards – please note that this event is not included in the festival pass.
 More Fringe events will be announced in the coming months.

 Faclan is supported by Creative Scotland, Comhairle nan Eilean Siar, and Outer Hebrides LEADER.

 Tickets for individual events will go on sale on 3 September, when the full programme for Faclan Fringe and Faclan Òga, our annual programme of events for young people, will also be announced.

 Early Bird Festival Passes can be purchased online now.
 They can also booked via An Lanntair’s box office on 01851 708480.